informarte/yuck/README.md

 - bool2costs(x = y) = abs(value assigned to x - value assigned to y)
 - bool2costs(e1 /\ e2) = bool2costs(e1) + bool2costs(e2)
+- bool2costs(circuit(succ)) = number of nodes - length of the longest cycle in the graph spanned by succ
 - bool2costs(disjunctive(s, d)) computes how much each pair of tasks overlaps and returns the sum of these overlaps.

 To use bool2costs, you have to include `yuck.mzn`.